MozillaDE/MozMap/README.md

 # MozMap
-A map with Mozillians from the German-speaking Mozillia community.
+A map with Mozillians from the German-speaking Mozilla community.

 ## Configuration